domclick/spring-flow-statemachine/README.md

 ## Tests and readiness

-We've did our best to write as much tests as we can.
-Also we use this project at work, so we think that this project is production-ready
+We've done our best to write as many tests as we can.
+Also, we use this project at work, so we think that this project is production-ready

+## Examples

+You can find example of usage in state-machine-sample module